 Using Magnetic Machine Embroidery Hoops Like a Pro

-My new embroidery machine finally has compatible magnetic embroidery hoops, and I love the new possibilities!
+My entry-level embroidery machine finally has compatible magnetic embroidery hoops, and I love the new possibilities.

 For instance, I can use my embroidery machine to easily finish quilts without hooping or using stabilizer.
 I can also work with delicate fabrics like leather or vinyl without worrying about hoop marks.